-Sometimes is done TO the rapist.
-Others is done BY the rapist:
+Sometimes it's done TO the rapist.
+Other times it's done BY the rapist:

-In Anette XXX two girls harassed and bullied her little brothers for all their lives.
+In Anette XXX two girls harassed and bullied their little brothers for all their lives.
 The two guys conspire to rape each other's sister.

 In Saint Beast, purging angels is about the worst thing you can do to them and Zeus does it to make heaven pure.

 Olivier Mira Armstrong from Fullmetal Alchemist has shown that she is more than willing to murder corrupt generals who are plotting to sacrifice her men and the rest of the country for personal gain.

 Then deconstructed with the comeuppance of Envy.
 He's slowly and methodically tortured by Mustang, and despite him fully deserving a lot of the pain he goes through, it's still unnerving to see Mustang like this, and he's ultimately subject to the What the Hell, Hero? treatment from all his nearby allies that shames him out of taking the final blow.